shhaumb/react-redux-subapp/README.md

 ## Features

 1) Provide single entrypoint for sub-application.
-Just use the component inside parent application;
+Just use the component inside parent application.
-associated reducer and initial-state are taken care of automatically.
+Associated reducer and initial-state are taken care of automatically.
 2) Isolate state access for sub-application.
 Sub-application don't get access to parent store's whole state in both reducer and `mapStateToProps` function.
 3) In case of code splitting (dynamic imports), reducer is added dynamically to parent application.